 docker login --username alex43 --password your_passwd

-The fifth command is push command.
-By using this command we can upload our own created docker image to the docker hub profile and can use it anywhere from our local system to cloud by pulling it.
+The fifth command is the push command.
+By using this command we can upload our own created docker image to the docker hub profile and can use it anywhere from our local system to the cloud by pulling it.

 docker push alex43/ubuntu-basicbundle:v1.0